swaxi/GEOL-QMAPS/README.md

 ## Usage
 1. **Select the plugin using the WAXI logo**   ![waxi_icon](icon.png)

-**An existing WAXI QFIELD project must be open when you run this plugin.**
+**An existing WAXI QFIELD project must be open when you run this plugin, otherwise the Dialog will not display.**

  ![waxi_qf dialog](dialog.png)